amandhawb/hackathon-safe-space-bot/README.md

-# 💻 ✨ Safe Space Bot - TechTogether Hackathon 2023 💻 ✨
+# Safe Space Bot 💻 ✨

 This repository is reponsible for organize the code about our Hackathon Project.